We are currently accepting applications for low residency art and dance therapies and Fall 2022.

 You may not make any changes online to your materials or recommender information once you’ve submitted your application, as these changes will not be reflected here in the Graduate Admissions Office.
 Please carefully proofread your application before submitting.
 If you need to make edits, please contact Natalie Capannelli, the Director of Graduate Admissions: email@example.com.

 All applicants for admission to graduate study at Pratt Institute are required to submit the following credentials in addition to the individual department requirements.
 Details on each requirement follow.

 ONLINE APPLICATION.
 All graduate students must file the application using our online system.
 There is a non-refundable $50 application fee.
 (International students must pay a $90 application fee).
 (Only one application is permitted at a time; any additional applications will be deactivated and refunded to the applicant.)

 - International students must have all transcripts translated into English by a certified translation service.
 Both the unofficial and the English translated version must be submitted.
-Only students with a three-year bachelors degree from another country or those whose educational system greatly differs from the U.S. educational system in its structure are required to submit a World Education Services (WES) evaluation to expedite their application processing.
+Students with a three-year bachelors degree from another country or those whose educational system greatly differs from the U.S. educational system in its structure are required to submit a World Education Services (WES).
 WES evaluations do not include translations, although some services may offer this for an additional cost.
 Options for evaluation services include SpanTran for Pratt, WES, ECE, A2Z Evaluations, or any reputable education evaluation service, e.g. your embassy.
 Students may choose either the Basic WES or the ICAP, but we encourage submission of the ICAP.
 Students with four year degrees do not need to submit WES evaluations.
 If you are unsure if you need a WES, please contact firstname.lastname@example.org.